poolshark-protocol/docs/site/content/overview/glossary.en.md

 Dutch auctions are also used by Opium Protocol and were featured by Paradigm in a series of writings focusing on dutch auctions with additional logic.

+## Fee Tier

+A fee tier is the percentage fee that a taker must pay when swapping with a pool.
+Fee tiers determine the tick spacing as the fee tier is half the size of the each price tick.
+Foor more information please check [Price Ticks](#price-tick).

 ## **Full-Range**